 - Other classes like the Bard or Paladin are great but do require a fair bit of knowledge and patience to have them be truly useful, which puts them back in our criteria.

-Let’s take a look at our picks for the top 8 characters and compare them so we can come to a better conclusion for Baldur’s Gate 3 Best Class.
+Let’s take a look at my picks for the top 8 characters and compare them so we can come to a better conclusion.

 The Barbarians are a purely combat-focused class.
-For players that want a rough and tough character that goes into battle and hits hard, this class is perfect.
+For players who want a rough and tough character that goes into battle and hits hard, this class is perfect.

 Barbarians get medium and light armor along with a shield.
 They are proficient with heavy hard-hitting weapons like Warhammers and axes much like barbarians from other RPGs like Diablo 4.